Azure/aks-baseline-automation/shared-services/README.md

 The **cluster** directory contains the configuration that applies to entire cluster (such as ClusterRole, ClusterRoleBinding), rather than to individual namespaces.

 ### Traefik
-The following files need to be renamed and customized after the cluster deployment in order for the Ingres Controller to be successfully deployed:
+The following files need to be renamed and customized for flux to deploy the Traefik Ingress Controller:
 * azureidentity.yaml.template needs to be renamed to azureidentity.yaml and the following parameters set in this file based on your specific environment:
   *  ${TRAEFIK_USER_ASSIGNED_IDENTITY_RESOURCE_ID}
   *  ${TRAEFIK_USER_ASSIGNED_IDENTITY_CLIENT_ID}